biki-cloud/webapi/README.md

 - [Test](#Test)
 - [How to create microservices](#How-to-create-microservices)

+## Let's Get started
+how to work as local environment.

+## What is MicroServices.
+Microservices - also known as the microservice architecture - is an architectural style that structures an application as a collection of services that are

+- Highly maintainable and testable
+- Loosely coupled
+- Independently deployable
+- Organized around business capabilities
+- Owned by a small team

 ## website
 website is a web application that users use registered microservices of EMS.